 5. Hand Of Doom (Paranoid, 1970)

 Bill’s favourite track on the band’s second album, Hand Of Doom once again showcases his versatility through a set of complex time signatures, the first of which comes two minutes into the tune.
 The track also sees him using his hi-hat and rimshots to fine effect during more subtle moments, as well as resorting to anchoring the core of the track through his right-foot workouts.
-At around four and a half minutes in, Ward puts his head down and thrashes like a maniac before leading the tune to its conclusion.
-Once again, Rodger Bain’s dry production on Bill’s kit helps to emphasise the sheer power of his playing and contributes to the track’s overall drive.
+At around four-and-a-half minutes in, Bill puts his head down and thrashes like a maniac before leading the tune to its conclusion.
+Once again, Rodger Bain’s dry production on his kit helps to emphasise the sheer power of his playing and contributes to the track’s overall drive.

 4. Symptom Of The Universe (Sabotage, 1975)

 Housed in a cover famed for Bill Ward’s decision to sport a pair of his wife’s red tights, Sabotage was an album that saw Sabbath beset with business problems.
 Their own excesses had also become hard to control and they also felt the need to move their sound forward – although they were initially unsure of how to do that.
 Amongst the musical experimentation on offer on Sabotage, Symptom… is a tune of that roars with defiance – Ozzy pushing his voice to its limit in places.
 Bill experiments with drum production on his tune, although his playing remains direct until the final section of the track where his playing complements Tony’s neo-classical flourishes.